Oswaldo Moreno, Ph.D.

 Graduate Research Assistant - 5th Year Ph.D.
 Student

-Cindy Hernandez (she/her/hers) is a Ph.D. student in VCU's Counseling Psychology Doctoral Program.
-Prior to VCU, Cindy received her bachelor's degree in Psychology with a minor in Communication Studies from the University of Florida.
-Her research interests are in the areas of mental health disparities within the Latine community, immigration and policy-related trauma, resilience, advocacy, and identity formation in Latine immigrants.
+Cindy Hernandez (she/they/ella/elles) is a Ph.D. student in VCU's Counseling Psychology Doctoral Program.
+Before VCU, Cindy received her bachelor's degree in Psychology with a minor in Communication Studies from the University of Florida.
+Their research interests are in the areas of mental health disparities within the Latine community, immigration and policy-related trauma, resilience, advocacy, and identity formation in Latine immigrants.
 While at La Esperanza, Cindy was awarded a F31 Ruth L. Kirschstein Predoctoral Individual National Research Service Award to Promote Diversity in Health-Related Research from the National Institute of Drug Abuse.
-The title of her F31 is, "The role of caregiver-adolescent interpersonal and cultural factors on Latinx adolescent tobacco use: A mixed-methods study."
+The title of her F31 is "The Role of caregiver-adolescent Interpersonal and Cultural Factors on Latinx Adolescent Tobacco Use: A mixed-methods Study."
 Overall, Cindy is invested in increasing accessibility to higher education and mental health services for the Hispanic/Latine community and advocating for immigrant rights.

 Geovani Munoz

 Geovani Muñoz (he/him/his) is a Ph.D. student in VCU's Counseling Psychology’s Doctoral Program.
-Prior to VCU, Geovani received his bachelor’s degree in Psychology with a minor in Political Science from California State Polytechnic University, Pomona (Cal Poly Pomona).
-While at VCU, Giovani has been funded by the American Psychological Association Minority Fellowship Program and The Commonwealth of Virginia Engineering and Science (COVES) Fellowship.
-His research interests are in areas of reducing mental health disparities among ethnic minority children, adolescents, and families through evidence-based practices and investigate methods that increase the academic success of ethnic minority communities.
+Before VCU, Geovani received his bachelor’s degree in Psychology with a minor in Political Science from California State Polytechnic University, Pomona (Cal Poly Pomona).
+While at VCU, Geovani has been funded by the American Psychological Association Minority Fellowship Program and The Commonwealth of Virginia Engineering and Science (COVES) Fellowship.
+His research interests are in areas of reducing mental health disparities among ethnic minority children, adolescents, and families through evidence-based practices and investigating methods that increase the academic success of ethnic minority communities.
 Overall, Geovani is invested in increasing mental health services for the Latine/Hispanic community, as well as other ethnic minority populations.

 Camila Tirado